Resources and Training for Educators and Parents

 - Building Collaborative Partnerships with Culturally Diverse Children and Families: The session will explore a process with practice and reflection in building a meaningful approach to collaborative partnerships with Culturally and Linguistically Diverse (CALD) families and clients.
 The process involves building trust among collaborators, recognizing opportunities to support parents/families in their value system and ways of networking with other relevant service providers for the best outcomes for children.

-- Learning a Second Language in Early Childhood: This session will explore the importance of a child’s home language in their socio-cultural, cognitive and linguistic development and provide a framework for considering how bilingual language development can be supported, including when there are concerns about linguistic development.
+- Multilingualism and Language Learning in Early Childhood Education: This session will explore the importance of a child’s home language in their socio-cultural, cognitive and linguistic development and provide a framework for considering how bilingual language development can be supported, including when there are concerns about linguistic development.
 Participants will be encouraged to consider a range of child, family and educational factors that can be addressed to support children with communication delays to stay connected with their culture, community and identity.

 - Communicating Effectively with Culturally Diverse Families and Clients: Is communication cultural?
 No matter who you are or where you come form, it cannot be denied that your beliefs and experiences have a huge influence on the way you view and interact with others.
 With the rich cultural diversity of our society comes a whole host of different communication styles.
 In order to build and maintain effective relationships with children, families and clients, it is essential that service providers understand how to communicate appropriately and effectively.
 This session will look at the skills required to improve the lines of cross-cultural communication.
 It will also build upon participants’ existing level of cultural awareness by exploring ways to create positive cross-cultural interactions.
 Participants will share and reflect on their own experiences in working with clients or co-workers from CALD backgrounds and learn practical tips for successful cross-cultural communication.